Symptoms and Diagnosis

 HIV

 HIV causes chronic immune dysregulation that increases vulnerability to inflammatory joint conditions.
 HIV-associated arthritis, joint pain without swelling (arthralgia), and psoriatic arthritis all occur at higher rates in people with HIV.
-Some antiretroviral medications also have musculoskeletal side effects.
 Any joint pain in a person with HIV warrants evaluation within their HIV care context rather than being automatically attributed to the virus.

 Syphilis